oliverlovros/Project-II/README.md

 In case the user wishes to see the trajectory generated in the simulation program, the use of the [VMD](https://www.ks.uiuc.edu/Research/vmd/) program is recommended.

+The option of a parallelisable code can be used, using the code in the parallel folder.
+To use it, you must have the following installed on your operating system [Open MPI](https://www.open-mpi.org/)

 <!-- Usage -->
 ## Usage ⚙️
 In order to run this program, the necessary files are found in the [Working_area](https://github.com/Eines-Informatiques-Avancades/Project-II/tree/master/Working_Area) directory.